Take a "Vacation" from Cancer

 Cancer is a difficult diagnosis to deal with, whether it's you or a loved one facing

 the condition.
 You may find yourself battling both the emotional stress and strain

 of coping with cancer and the physical challenges of the illness and its treatment.

-as indulging in a getaway.
+in a getaway.

 Creating a retreat at home

 One of the simplest ways to take a vacation from cancer doesn't even mean leaving